CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 > **Exercise 3**:
-> From the page link below, check the title of the next 5 pages when applying for a provisional licence.
 >
+> _Need about 10 minutes for the exercice and 10 minutes to recap together._
+>
+> - From the page link below, check the title of the next 5 pages when applying for a provisional licence.
-> To check the title, inspect the code in the `<head>`.
+> - To check the title, inspect the code in the `<head>`.
 If the title is not good,  find a better one:
 > [www.gov.uk/apply-first-provisional-driving-licence](https://www.gov.uk/apply-first-provisional-driving-licence)
->
-> If time, use this link [validator.w3.org](http://validator.w3.org/ )to see if some errors are spotted (Do this on the same pages)
+> - If time, use this link [validator.w3.org](http://validator.w3.org/ )to see if some errors are spotted (Do this on the same pages)

 ### Images and other media